yorgosk/grace-compiler/README.md

   This project is a **Grace programming language Compiler**, developed at **Spring of 2017** by **Chrysinas Ioannis** and **Kamaras Georgios** as a semester-long group-project for Compilers course.
+  The project's development is going to progress in four stages.
+The first stage _(current stage)_ involves the creation of the compiler's Lexical and Syntactical Analyser.
+The second stage involves creating the compiler's Semantical Analyser and generating Intermediate Code.
+The third, and final, stage is about Optimization and Program Execution.

 ## Current Version (version 1.0)